 - Consider treating your clothes with Permethrin to reduce insect bites.
 You can either do this yourself with the many Permethrin products available or buy ready-impregnated clothes from manufacturers like 'Buzz Off'.
 Read more about Insect Repellents.

-- Yes, we know it's your hunting safari but do actually wear some clothes.
+- Actually wearing some clothes is a good idea.
 Walking around bare-chested may seem the thing to do in hot weather but you are asking to get very sunburnt, not to mention scratched to bits by thorns, if you hunt like this.